Impact Measurement and Management: How to Build a Future-Ready IMM System

 Where do Theory of Change and Logic Models fit into IMM?

-How do we choose the right indicators without overwhelming staff?
+How do we choose indicators without overwhelming staff?

 How do unique IDs and longitudinal tracking strengthen IMM?

-How do we align IMM with frameworks like SDGs, IRIS+, or custom rubrics?
+How do we align with SDGs, IRIS+, or custom rubrics?

-What governance, privacy, and data-quality practices matter most?
+What governance, privacy, and data-quality steps matter most?

-How do we turn IMM insights into action, not just reports?
+How do we turn IMM insights into action?

-What are quick wins to launch IMM without heavy lift?
+What are quick wins to launch IMM fast?

 Time to Rethink Impact Measurement for Today’s Need